sdc-dragon-stone/am-service/README.md

 ## Usage
 - install dependencies using: npm install
-- run webpack to create bundle.js using: npm run react-dev
+- run webpack to create bundle.js using: npm run webpack
-- start express server and serve up bundle.js to browser using: npm run server-dev
 - seed data into the mongodb database using: npm run seed
+- start express server and serve up bundle.js to browser using: npm run server
 - open index.html file in client/dist folder and go to http://localhost:3004/

 ## Requirements